 Description

-he Kingston Mini Tourist Scavenger Hunt is a short 1.9 km / 1.2 mi self-guided walking tour with challenges along the way.
-It should take 1 hour to complete, and ends near the start location.
+The Kingston Mini Tourist Scavenger Hunt is a short 1.9 km / 1.2 mi self-guided walking tour with challenges along the way.
+It should take 1 hour to complete, and it ends near the start location.

 You will see